 Multitasking is the simultaneous execution of multiple tasks or processes over a certain time interval.
-Windows operating system is an example of multitasking because it is capable of running more than one process at a time like running Google Chrome, Notepad, VLC player etc. at the same time.
-The operating system uses a term known as an process to execute all these applications at the same time.
-A process is a part of an operating system which is responsible for executing an application.
-Every program that executes on your system is a process and to run the code inside the application a process uses a term known as an thread.
+Windows operating system is an example of multitasking because it is capable of running more than one process at a time like running Google Chrome, Notepad, VLC player, etc. at the same time.
+The operating system uses a term known as a process to execute all these applications at the same time.
+A process is a part of an operating system that is responsible for executing an application.
+Every program that executes on your system is a process and to run the code inside the application a process uses a term known as a thread.

 For example, we have a class named as Geek and this class contains two different methods, i.e method1, method2.
 Now the main thread is responsible for executing all these methods, so the main thread executes all these methods one by one.

 Method1 is : 0 Method1 is : 1 Method1 is : 2 Method1 is : 3 Method1 is : 4 Method1 is : 5 Method1 is : 6 Method1 is : 7 Method1 is : 8 Method1 is : 9 Method1 is : 10 Method2 is : 0 Method2 is : 1 Method2 is : 2 Method2 is : 3 Method2 is : 4 Method2 is : 5 Method2 is : 6 Method2 is : 7 Method2 is : 8 Method2 is : 9 Method2 is : 10